ibm-build-lab/cp4d-install/4.5_swe/README.md

 ```

 ## Install Data Foundation
 Currently the Data Foundation automation just installs the Cloud Pak for Data Lite components.
-Eventually, it will add additional services on.

 ### Setup
 The following steps are customized from the steps [here](https://github.com/IBM/automation-data-foundation#set-up-environment-credentials):